 Cyber Security Apprenticeship Salary

->

-> The average salary for a cyber security apprentice is $96,893 per year, according to ZipRecruiter.
+The average cyber security apprenticeship salary is $48,870 per year, according to ZipRecruiter.
 The factors that could influence pay include skill level, grant funds, and years of experience.
-However, keep in mind that some apprenticeships aren’t paid, and others require students to pay fees during the process.
+However, keep in mind that paid cyber security apprenticeship programs are not always available.
+Some programs require students to pay fees during the process.

->

-> Cyber Security Apprenticeship Requirements
+Cyber Security Apprenticeship Requirements

 There are several levels of cyber security apprenticeships and each has specific requirements.
 These programs often favor candidates with IT experience and those who already have a degree or certificate, but it depends on the program.
 To apply for an apprenticeship, you first need to find out the requirements to make sure you’re eligible.

 Cyber security apprenticeship application requirements differ depending on the program you are joining.
 Some programs require applicants to be 18 or older, have a high school diploma, have a degree, or have practical experience in the IT field.
 They will ask for a written application in most cases.

 Types of Cyber Security Apprenticeships